 The nominees will be elected by a plurality of the votes cast at the Annual Meeting.
 Shareholders may not cumulate their votes.
-If any of the nominees are unable or unwilling for good cause to stand for election or serve as a director if elected, which is not anticipated, the persons named as proxies intend to vote for such other person or persons as the Board of Directors may designate, or the Board may choose to reduce the size of the Board.
+If any of the nominees are unable or unwilling for good cause to stand for election or serve as a director if elected, which is not anticipated, the persons named as proxies intend to vote for such other person or persons as the Board may designate, or the Board may choose to reduce the size of the Board.
 In no event will the shares represented by the proxies be voted for more than seven directors at the Annual Meeting.
+Director nominees are nominated to serve on our Board for a one-year term, to hold office until the next annual meeting of our shareholders or until the election and qualification of his or her successor and subject to his or her earlier death, disqualification, resignation or removal.

-As of the filing of this Proxy Statement, the Company has a director resignation policy to which all directors are subject.
-Pursuant to the director resignation policy, any director who receives a greater number of votes "withheld" from his or her election than votes "For" such election must tender his or her resignation to the Board for consideration by the Nominating and Governance Committee.
+As of the filing of this Proxy Statement, we have a director resignation policy to which all directors are subject.
+Pursuant to the director resignation policy, any director who receives a greater number of votes "Withheld" from his or her election than votes "For" such election must tender his or her resignation to the Board for consideration by the Nominating and Governance Committee.
 The Nominating and Governance Committee (excluding the nominee in question if a member thereof) shall evaluate such offer of resignation in light of the best interests of the Company and its shareholders and shall recommend to the Board the action to be taken with respect thereto.
-The Board shall then act promptly with respect to the letter of resignation and the Company shall publicly disclose the decision of the Board.
+The Board shall then act promptly with respect to the letter of resignation and we shall publicly disclose the decision of the Board.